This Week in Sports News: 12 Stories You Need to See

-A roundup of the week's most newsworthy sports industry press releases from PR Newswire, including the Gatorade National Girls Basketball Player of the Year.
+A roundup of the week's most newsworthy sports industry press releases from PR Newswire, including Fireball's foray into golf and Pickleball's continued growth.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.